For Students

 Become an informed consumer and community-focused citizen who values global agriculture, food, fiber, and natural resources.

-The three component model of ffa
+The three component model of agricultural education

 Agricultural education at its best engages students in all three aspects, creating a comprehensive educational experience preparing them to succeed in life after graduation.